-We can meet you in your home, at work, in the hospital or wherever is convenient—or conduct your consultation over the phone.
-This is your chance to get your questions answered and learn how strong your claim is.
+- Free consultation: We can meet you in your home, at work, in the hospital, or wherever is convenient, or conduct your consultation over the phone.
+This consultation is your chance to get your questions answered and learn how strong your claim is.

-If you haven’t already, we will make sure you’re getting the medical care you deserve.
-We want you to see specialists who have experience with your type of injury—even if you cannot pay.
-Their professional opinion will help you know what to expect for your recovery, and help us prove the full cost of your injury to the insurer.
+- Medical care: If you have not already, we will ensure you get the medical care you deserve.
+We want you to see specialists who have experience with your type of injury, even if you cannot pay, as their professional opinion will help you know what to expect for your recovery and help us prove the total cost of your injury to the insurer.

-Insurance companies expect you to take the findings of their investigators on blind trust.
-We don’t play that game.
-We send our own independent investigation team to find out what happened, and confront the insurance company with the facts.
+- Our investigation: Insurance companies expect you to take the findings of their investigators on blind trust.
+We send our independent investigation team to find out what happened and confront the insurance company with the facts.

-We look beyond hospital bills and missed work time to assess all of the hidden costs you’ve faced—or will face in the future.
-We get you the most possible for pain, suffering, emotional trauma and other intangible costs.
-The total number can reach in the millions.
+- Your total compensation figure: We look beyond hospital bills and missed work time to assess all the hidden costs you have faced or will face in the future.
+We get you the most possible for pain, suffering, emotional trauma, and other intangible costs.

-Insurers hope you’ll settle without ever hiring a lawyer.
-Once we’re on your side, they know they cannot trick you or talk you down.
-We know how to present the toughest case possible at the bargaining table.
+- Bargaining table: Insurers hope you will settle without ever hiring a lawyer.
+We know how to present the most challenging case possible at the bargaining table.

-The offer we get you will typically reflect the full costs you face and can help you weather the the changes in your life.
-We go for the highest number possible and get you everything you need.
-Most settlements are won WITHOUT going to court.
+- Your settlement: The offer we get you will typically reflect the total costs you face and can help you weather the changes in your life.
+Most settlements are won without going to court.

 Many injury claims never go to trial.
 You may win your case without ever setting foot in a courtroom.